 Prerequisite.
 1 level in Monk or Warrior

 You may use your action to wind-walk, rendering yourself invisible as per the invisibility spell, and increase your land speed by 10 feet.

+This stance ends if you end your turn without moving at least one-half your movement speed in a single direction.

-Unlike normal stances, you must continue moving (at least half your speed) or else this effect dissipates.
-Your first attack while performing Wind Walk is a critical hit, and ends the invisibility effect.
+If you make an attack roll while invisible this way, you score a critical hit on a roll of 15-20, and you then end the invisibility effect.
 This is a supernatural ability.

-Once this talent is used, it cannot be used again until after a short rest.
+Once this talent is used, it cannot be used again until after a short or long rest.

 Chapter 4: Personality and Background